maksym-lepekh/asyop/getting-started.md

 ---

 # Getting started
 The most easy way to use the library is to link it with `target_link_libraries(... asyop::asyop)` within the CMake project.
-It is possible to use the library without CMake, but the developer will be required to set all the fla
+It is possible to use the library without CMake, but the developer will be required to set all the flags by himself.
+Don't worry, this process is not so hard because the library doesn't use any `#define` or special treating:

 ## CMake subdirectory
 TODO